 Need some new snowboard pants?
 What a coincidence, us too.
 Which is why we made this guide to all the best around.
 Tried, tested, and recommended by riders, for riders.
 Let's go!

 So, you’re after some snowboard pants, eh?
 Us too.
 Nothing gets our binding screws all aquiver like an ace pair of snowboard pants.
 But how do you sort the good from the great and make sure you’re getting the right pair for you?
 It’s a tough job with things like cut, style, waterproofing, material, features, storage, and fly closure to consider.
 Yeah, fly closure is a big deal.
 When you gotta go, you gotta go, right?

 We distilled choosing a pair of snowboard pants down to an art, and have spent weeks scouring the internet for every shred of information we could find about the latest and greatest from your favourite snow brands.
 And the result is this.
-The best snowboard pants around, laid out and argued for your benefit.
+The best snowboard pants for men and the best snowboard pants for women, laid out and argued for your benefit.
 You’ll find our top choices, as well as where they’ll do best listed below.
 So relax, think about the pow days to come, and grab yourself a truly awesome pair of pants for this season.